syncfusion-content/wpf-docs/wpf/SfDiagram/Serialization.md

 In the preceding code, NodeContent is unknown type to Serializer.
 So, we must specify the type to the KnownTypes of SfDiagram.

-I> We should not add DataMember attribute to the inbuilt properties of inbuilt classes(Node, Connector, INode, IConnector,....).
+I> We should not add DataMember attribute to the built-in properties of built-in classes(Node, Connector, INode, IConnector,....).

 Diagram can also be saved as raster or vector image files.
 For more information about saving the Diagram as images, refer to [Exporting](/wpf/sfdiagram/Exporting "Exporting").